Kiril Despodov

-Kiril Vasilev Despodov (Кирил Василев Десподов; born 11 November 1996) is a Bulgarian professional footballer who plays for Ludogorets Razgrad and the Bulgaria national team.
-He primarily plays as a winger but can also play as a forward.
+Kiril Vasilev Despodov (Кирил Василев Десподов; born 11 November 1996) is a Bulgarian professional footballer who plays primarily as a winger for Super League Greece club PAOK and the Bulgaria national team, which he captains.

 Despodov made his way through the youth teams at Litex Lovech before making his senior debut in 2012 at the age of 15.
 He became part of CSKA Sofia in June 2016, where he established himself as the team's star player, winning the Bulgarian Footballer of the Year award in 2018 – the first CSKA player to do so since Hristo Stoichkov in 1989.
-He won it for second time in 2021.
+He won it for second time in 2021, and again in 2022.

 On 23 March 2018, Despodov made his senior international debut for Bulgaria in a 1–0 friendly loss against Bosnia and Herzegovina.

-Career
+Club career

 Litex Lovech

 Despodov was born in Kresna.
 He joined Litex Lovech's Academy at the age of 12 and progressed through the club's youth system.
 He played an important role in Litex's 2012 BFU U-16 Cup win, scoring two goals in the final against Cherno More on 26 April.

 Despodov made his first team debut under Hristo Stoichkov's management, at 15 years 183 days, in a 5–0 league win over Kaliakra Kavarna on 12 May 2012, coming on as a substitute for Svetoslav Todorov.
 He scored his first goal on 10 August 2013, netting the fifth in a 5–1 away league win over Pirin Gotse Delchev.

 On 22 November 2014, Despodov scored his first goal of the 2014–15 season against Cherno More in a 3–0 away win.
 On 27 November, he signed his first professional contract with Litex shortly after turning 18.
 Two days later he scored his second goal of the season in a 2–2 away draw against Levski Sofia in the 66th minute to clinch a point for his team.

 Despite the not so good start of the season 2015–16 for Despodov, as he played only in 4 matches from 19 rounds, he became a hero in the quarterfinals of the Bulgarian Cup.
 In the match against Levski Sofia, after coming on as a substitute in the 76th minute when the match was 0–0 and Litex was down to 10 people, they eventually ended up winning the game after extra time 3–0, with Despodov scoring 2 of the goals.